 The message to contractors is to make sure that they understand that regardless of promises made by the government after performance starts, the legal obligation still stands for the agreed-upon minimum payment in the original IDIQ task order contract.

-For help with your IDIQ contracts and minimum guarantee payment, and the legal issues associated with this type of procurement, call our government contract attorneys at 1-866-601-518.
+For help with your IDIQ minimum guarantee payment, and the legal issues associated with this type of procurement, call our government contract attorneys at 1-866-601-518.